-- Laptop-based program using SAIT-issued laptops - Includes a four-week unpaid practicum placement - Limited number of courses available through Continuing Education
+- Two-year diploma - Fall start - Laptop-based program using SAIT-issued laptops - Includes a four-week unpaid practicum placement - Limited number of courses available through Continuing Education

 You can become a legal assistant, junior paralegal, judicial clerk or another legal support role.
 You can find work in law firms, the court system, registries, and with businesses such as oil and gas corporations.